Dissecting the snake: the transition from localized patterns to isolated spikes in pattern formation systems

 \subsection{A Generalized Cell Polarity Model}

-The first example is the model previously studied by the present authors \cite{miosiads}, which is a generalization through the addition of source and loss terms of a canonical model for cellular polarity formation proposed by Mori, Jilkine \& Edelstein-Keshet \cite{Morior}.
+The first example is the model, arising in cell biology, that was previously studied by the present authors in \cite{miosiads}.
+This is a generalization, through the addition of source and loss terms, of the simple canonical model for the spatial patterning of G-proteins underlying cellular polarity formation proposed by Mori, Jilkine \& Edelstein-Keshet \cite{Morior}.
 It can be written in the form

 Here $u(x,t)$ and $v(x,t)$ represent the concentrations of active and inactive species respectively of a structural $G$-protein, and $\delta \ll 1$ is the ratio of their diffusion rates.
 The function $F(u,v)$ represents the local kinetics of the activation step parameterized by $\mathcal{O}(1)$ parameters $\eta$, $\gamma$.
 The specific form of $F$ is not important, provided that it exhibits bistability.
 We fix all the parameters except two, the diffusion ratio $\delta$ and the parameter which controls the non-linearity in the model $\gamma$.
 Following \cite{miosiads}, we choose